madmiraal/godot-docs/classes/class_renderingserver.rst

 :ref:`ParticlesDrawOrder<enum_RenderingServer_ParticlesDrawOrder>` **PARTICLES_DRAW_ORDER_LIFETIME** = ``1``

 Sort particles based on their lifetime.
+In other words, the particle with the highest lifetime is drawn at the front.

 .. _class_RenderingServer_constant_PARTICLES_DRAW_ORDER_REVERSE_LIFETIME: